r-fairhurst/MeetnSleep/README.md

 Exceptions: failure conditions and scenarios:
 An error can be thrown if the archive has not yet been populated (local or server) If we create a log-in and account server, a guest may or may not have an archive (local files empty?) / Further, help the user log-in to an existing account.
-8. Hybrid Audio recording(Aiden Reedy)
+### 8. Hybrid Audio recording(Aiden Reedy)
-Actors: The user and the application
+**Actors:** The user and the application
-Triggers: The user selects “Hybrid mode” on the application
+**Triggers:** The user selects “Hybrid mode” on the application **Preconditions:** An input device must be set up and recognized by the system for both the in-person audio and the virtual audio
-Preconditions: An input device must be set up and recognized by the system for both the in-person audio and the virtual audio Postconditions (success scenario):  The application starts recording the audio for the meeting from both inputs List of Steps:
+**Postconditions (success scenario):**  The application starts recording the audio for the meeting from both inputs **List of Steps:**
-The user navigates to the homepage.
+- The user navigates to the homepage.
-The user selects ‘Hybrid’.
+- The user selects ‘Hybrid’.
-The user verifies that the correct input device is configured for in-person and virtual audio.
+- The user verifies that the correct input device is configured for in-person and virtual audio.
-The user presses the ‘Record’ button.
+- The user presses the ‘Record’ button.
-The application validates the selected input device.
+- The application validates the selected input device.
-The application starts recording the audio.
+- The application starts recording the audio.
-A confirmation message is displayed to the user, indicating that the recording is in progress.
+- A confirmation message is displayed to the user, indicating that the recording is in progress.

-Extensions/variations of the success scenario
+**Extensions/variations of the success scenario**
-Pause button for recording
+- Pause button for recording
-The transcript notes whether a person online or in person is speaking The application can tell when a different speaker talks
+- The transcript notes whether a person online or in person is speaking
+- The application can tell when a different speaker talks

-Exceptions: failure conditions and scenarios
+**Exceptions: failure conditions and scenarios:**
-Audio input device issue: either they weren’t selected or they got disconnected during the recording
+- Audio input device issue: either they weren’t selected or they got disconnected during the recording

 ## Non-functional Requirements
 Open source: